 Bad course audio makes smart content feel untrustworthy.

-When you open an online training module, the first thing you will hear generally the same sound; either a sign-in chime or an introductory video.
-These auditory cues can either entice you into an online training course, or make it a very unpleasant experience for the learner.
-People seem to put such an emphasis on having a polished presentation and maintaining consistency with their user interface that they will frequently release audiobooks and online courses with audio that has peaking, hissing, or requires the user to constantly adjust the volume for 20+ minutes.
-As a provider of education that is a manifestation of self-punishment.
-I personally have found several learners outsourcing some of the tasks associated with the online learning, and you can always find them using services such as write my college paper, when they find that the online learning experience is just stacked upon itself, or filled with friction.
+When you open an online training module, the first thing you hear is usually the same sound — either a sign-in chime or an introductory video.
+These auditory cues can either draw you into an online training course or immediately make the experience unpleasant for the learner.
+People often focus so heavily on polished visuals and consistent user interfaces that they release audiobooks and online courses with audio that peaks, hisses, or forces the listener to constantly adjust the volume for 20+ minutes.
+For an education provider, this becomes a form of self-sabotage.

 Why audio changes how people learn